Mikaela Banes: Reception

 Fox's performance propelled her to household name status.
-She was said to have palpable chemistry with her onscreen love interest.
-The character was noted for not being the "damsel in distress" type.
+Looper said that Fox had palpable chemistry with her onscreen love interest.
 According to Hindustan Times, the fact that she does not have to be saved added to the realism of Sam's character, while at the same time enhancing Mikaela's own.
+Comic Book Resources criticized Mikaela's character, saying that she "falls short in nearly every conceivable way."
+They also criticized the objectification of Megan Fox's body in the films.